 For any image that can be represented using vector graphics,

-, carefully weigh the compression level to avoid causing text or other shapes to become fuzzy or unclear.
+SVGis the best choice.
+Otherwise, you should use a lossless format likePNG.
+If you do choose a lossy format, such asJPEGor lossyWebP, carefully weigh the compression level to avoid causing text or other shapes to become fuzzy or unclear.

 Source: https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types#Diagrams_drawings_and_charts